rm511130/Physna_Training/README.md

    1) Awareness and Communication: ensure Physna employees understand GDPR and communicate with service and staff about why you are collecting the data.
    2) Analysis of Personal Data: analysis of a list of all sensitive data that Physna stores and processes.
    3) Review Procedures: have a suitable privacy policy in place and review it regularly.
-   4) Access Rights: list what access rights should be granted and how changes should be handled.
+   4) Access Rights: list what access rights should be granted and how changes should be managed.
    5) Customer Consent: ensure Physna's customers consent to the processing of their data.
    6) Data Breaches: create and implement a procedure for handling data breaches.
-   7) Impact assessment: carry out a data protection impact assessment.
+   7) Impact assessment: conduct a data protection impact assessment.
    8) Data Protection Officers (DPO's): have an identified DPO.

     **b) _SOC 2 (System and Organization Controls)_:** Physna is [SOC 2 Type 1](https://www.vanta.com/paid/soc2) compliant and is working through the process to attain SOC 2 Type 2 compliance.
 SOC 2 is the most sought after security framework for SaaS companies because it demonstrates a company's ability to effectively safeguard the privacy and security of customer and client data.
 SOC 2 involves: